 TSWRS- Kondapur is a boys-only residential school, with over 640 students from grade 5 to 12.
 Most of the students are first-generation learners from rural areas and have low academic outcomes compared to their urban peers.
-The current school leader, Mr. N. Balaswamy, had been part of the ISLI City fellowship program in the 2015-17 cohort when he was the in-charge principal of another school, TSWRS- Hathnoora.
+The current school leader, Mr N. Balaswamy, had been part of the ISLI City Fellowship Programme in the 2015-17 cohort when he was the in-charge principal of another school, TSWRS- Hathnoora.
 He was promoted to full-time principal in May and had taken charge of TSWRS Kondapur since July 2016.

-Mr. Balaswamy was having a difficult time, since the students were not well behaved, not interested in studies, and were largely irresponsible.
-He believed that the fundamental reason for their poor behavior was that they were first generation children, coming from low-income socioeconomic and rural backgrounds.
+Mr Balaswamy was having a difficult time, since the students were not well behaved, not interested in studies, and were largely irresponsible.
+He believed that the fundamental reason for their poor behaviour was that they were first generation children, coming from low-income socioeconomic and rural backgrounds.

 There were multiple challenges for the school leader when he took charge.
 The sanitation was abysmal in the dormitories and dining hall, and, in general, maintenance of cleanliness was a very big issue in the school.
 The teachers and students didn’t feel any sense of accountability on this issue.
 Part of the reason was the maladministration and the lack of supervision.

-Under such circumstances, the school leader prioritized addressing the most pressing issues of sanitation and study hours, by actively involving the existing student council.
+Under such circumstances, the school leader prioritised addressing the most pressing issues of sanitation and study hours, by actively involving the existing student council.

 ISLI’s intervention Year 1 & Year 2

 After being part of the ISLI City Fellowship for the last one year, the school leader had identified and proven that the following was the key to making students responsible and accountable:

 - Consistently demonstrating high expectations during his interactions with the teachers and students